play-curious/RedMetrics2/README.md

 ## Building with Docker

-This project uses a `package.json` file only to run scripts through yarn or npm.
+This project uses a `package.json` file only to run scripts through yarn (preferred) or npm.

 1. Create your .env file from the template
    `cp .env.template .env`

-2. To build & start containers, run `npm run start`
+2. To build & start containers, run `yarn start`

-3. To avoid rebuilding containers upon start, run `npm run start-no-build`
+3. To avoid rebuilding containers upon start, run `yarn start-no-build`

 4. To test docker container by logging into CLI

    1. Enter/connect to the container
-      `npm run connect-backend` or `npm run connect-frontend`
+      `yarn connect-backend` or `yarn connect-frontend`
    2. Stop containers
-      `npm run stop`
+      `yarn run stop`
    3. Remove containers
-      `npm run remove`
+      `yarn run remove`

-5. To run the test suite on the backend, run the container, connect to it, and run `npm test`
+5. To run the test suite on the backend, run the container, connect to it, and run `yarn test`

 6. To run the backend in watch mode, first stop the existing backend container.
-Then use the command `docker-compose run --service-ports backend npm run watch`.
+Then use the command `docker-compose run --service-ports backend yarn watch`.

 ## Developing the database